YunoHost/ynh-dev/README.md

 Yunohost can be developed on using a combination of the following technologies:

   * Git (any version is sufficient)
-  * Virtualbox (>= 6.x)
   * Vagrant (>= 2.x)
   * LXC (>= 3.x)
   * Vagrant-LXC (>= 1.4.x)

+LXC is typically lightweight but you may find the initial setup complex (in particular network configuration).
+Alternatively, you may be able to setup a local environnement using Virtualbox which is kinda more resource-hungry :

+  * Virtualbox (>= 6.x)
+  * Vagrant-virtualbox (>= ?.?.?)

 Please keep in mind that these versions may not be available on your OS distribution and you may be required to install them as binary or from source.
 There are no guarantees of stability on newer major versions.

-This local development path will not allow you to easily test your email stack or deal with deploying SSL certificates, for example.
+This local development path allows to work without an internet connection, but be aware that it will *not* allow you to easily test your email stack or deal with deploying SSL certificates, for example, as your machine is likely to not be exposed on the internet.
 A remote machine should be used for these cases.

 Depending on your needs, this setup can be very convenient.